qgis/qwc2-demo-app/README.md

         ],
         "searchProviders": ["<search provider>"],   // optional search providers "additionalMouseCrs": ["<epsg code>"]       // optional list of additional CRS for mouse position (map projection and WGS84 are listed by default).
 Make sure proj defs are loaded in js/appConfig.js.
+        "printLabelForSearchResult": "<labelid>"    // optional, a labelid in the print composition where to insert the label of the selected search result
+        "watermark": {                              // optional, configuration of watermark to place on raster-export images "text": "<watermark text>",
+          "texpadding": "1",                        // optional, padding between text and frame, in points "fontsize": "14",                         // optional, font size
+          "fontfamily": "sans",                     // optional, font family
+          "fontcolor": "#0000FF",                   // optional, font color
+          "backgroundcolor": "#FFFFFF",             // optional, background color of the frame "framecolor": "#000000",                  // optional, color of the frame border "framewidth": 1                           // optional, width of the frame border, in pixels }
       }
     ],
     "groups": [                                     // optional, nested groups